owlchester/kanka-docs/docs/source/marketplace/marketplace.md

 * **HTML content**: this is where you can write the HTML of your character sheet to fully customise the rendering of attributes, effectively allowing you to create character sheets.
 Some logical commands like _if_, else, for and more are available, and detailed here.
 * **CSS content**: this is where you can write the CSS that will be included in your character sheet.
 We recommend prefixing your CSS classes with a code related to your plugin's name.
 If, for example, you're creating a character sheet for the Thirsty Lesbian Swords TTRPG, try prefixing your class names with tls-*.
 * **Attributes**: this section will allow you to add attributes that get added to entities that apply this character sheet.
 Beware that there is a maximum of about 600 attributes per entity in the marketplace, and we won't be able to add more than supported.
+* **Translations**: this section will allow you to add translations string should the plugin be multilingual.

 At the end of the page, a preview section allows you to somewhat preview how it will look, but in practice doesn't currently work very well, due to the if/else conditions not being evaluated.
-Future changes to the marketplace will fix this issue.
+Future changes to the marketplace will probably fix this issue.

 ### Content Pack fields